Weeks Calculator

 6 weeks

-training block, recovery timeline, or delivery estimate
+training block, reset timeline, or delivery estimate

 12 weeks